S

 Helen (5 PM)

-“The attack was detected at 6:04 AM.
-It is now 5 PM.
-You have known about this for eleven hours.
-I am personally liable under Article 20 and you did not call me.
-You did not email me.
-You sent nothing.”
+“Attack detected at 6:04 AM.
+It is 5 PM.
+You knew for eleven hours.
+I am personally liable under Article 20 and you sent nothing.”

-“I deferred the security audit you submitted in October.
-Budget reasons.
-If the regulator opens an investigation — and they will — and asks why I deferred it, and I have to say I didn’t even know we were under active attack until 5 PM on the same day — what does that look like for me?”
+“I deferred your October security audit on budget.
+When the regulator asks why, and I say I didn’t even know we were under attack until 5 PM the same day, what does that look like?”

 -3 Board | -1 Legal